edgarleonardo/cloud_formation_examples/ssh-bastion/readme.md

 When we finish up our template we just run the next script from the *CLI*:

-> **For Creating the stack on AWS from CLI** aws cloudformation create-stack --stack-name node-server --template-body file://node-webserver.json
+> **For Creating the stack on AWS from CLI** aws cloudformation create-stack --stack-name bastion-host-for-ssh --template-body file://ssh-bastion-ec2.json --parameters ParameterKey=VPC, ParameterValue=YOUR_VPC_ID, ParameterKey=NetworkSubnet, ParameterValue=YOU_SUBNET_ON_VPC, ParameterKey=KeyPair, ParameterValue=SSH_PUB_KEY, ParameterKey=Ec2InstanceType, ParameterValue=t2.micro

 > **For checking if the stack is already created from CLI** aws cloudformation describe-stacks

-> **For Deleting the stack from CLI** aws cloudformation delete-stack --stack-name  node-server
+> **For Deleting the stack from CLI** aws cloudformation delete-stack --stack-name bastion-host-for-ssh

 When you create you stack, you will be able to see the components created in AWS.